IsaacG/Advent-of-Code/2023/notes.md

 * The diagonals grow linearly (`expansions` and `expansions - 1`).
 * The interior cells grow quadratically (`expansions ^ 2` and `(expansions - 1) ^ 2`).

-## Follow up
+### Follow up

 Simulating `65 + 131 + 131` steps to get all the garden block values is very slow as the growth is exponential.
-It would be much, much faster to compute each of those garden blocks independently as a single, non-repeating garden, with a known set of start points and step counts.
+It would be faster to compute each of those garden blocks independently as a single, non-repeating garden, with a known set of start points and step counts.
+Using the above knowledge, we can compute the size of those unique garden cells in isolation by feeding in the correct start locations.

 # Day 22